ComputationalIntelligenceGroup/gabaclassifier/README.md

     - Si veo que no puedo, pedire ayuda de Mario.

     - Calling neuroSTR:
         - Having the enormous SWC file is probably not pragmatic.
 I need a single function entry point for a neuron to compute its features.
 That function will then call NeuroSTR in some way.
         - But maybe I do not need the installables of NeuroSTR if I call it for a single SWC.
 But yeah, the code is called for a single SWC.
 And it produces a json.
 But it would be easier to just skip the installable and just get functions directly.
 Would be much better.

+    - calling neurostr binary requires installing it. also adding my own custom code from the binaries.
+    - get weight, height, etc, per feature. get a json or a vector per neuron. then have to summarize them by arbor. that is done in my own code.
+    - so, basically, i could get the neurostrr output in some format, json or a list of whatever, and then format it with my own code.
+    - i think it reads json as a single row in a data set
+    - neurostr add some additional information to the code.
+I could add this into neurostr.
+        - basically, neurostr is the hard code
+        - the neurostr is my r code working on the binaries and input from neurostr

     - Module 2: the model of interneurons.
 Previously trained model.
     - Trained model learned from data.
 This will be an object, some kind of a model with its parameters set.
 Or will call for re-learning each time?
 It could be saved on disc or simply in the package as data, and then re-called whenever I needed this data to re-appear.
     - Thus, I need to provide this final model.
 This final model need not be part of the package.
 But it can be, for transparency.